-- Stay calm and lie your child on one side with their head turned to the side and keep them away from furniture and heaters.
+- Lie your child on one side with their head turned to the side and keep them away from furniture and heaters.
 Don’t put anything in your child’s mouth or put them into a bath or shower to cool down.

-- Otherwise, take your child to a doctor once the seizure is over to find the cause of the fever.
+- Take your child to a doctor once the seizure is over to find the cause of the fever.

 What causes febrile seizures?

 Febrile means ‘relating to fever’.
-A fever is a high temperature and this can trigger a seizure.
+A fever is a high temperature.
+Children who have febrile seizures are born with a genetic predisposition to have seizures when they get a high temperature.
+Not every fever will trigger a seizure.
+Most children with febrile seizures will only every have one of them.
 Usually, the fever is caused by a viral infection, such as chickenpox, flu, a middle ear infection or tonsillitis.

-The chance of your child having a seizure is higher if a close family member has a history of them.
+The chance of your child having febrile seizures is higher if a close family member has a history of febrile seizures.